This glossary gives definitions for the main regulatory terms used on this website and in European Medicines Agency (EMA) documents.

 A website that contains public information on interventional clinical trials on medicines.

-For more information, see European Union Clinical Trials Register.
+For more information, see the European Union Clinical Trials Register.

 The scientific opinion of the Committee on Herbal Medicinal Products on the efficacy, safety and recommended uses of a medicine containing a herbal substance or a herbal preparation.